Ozsie/detekt-maven-plugin/README.md

 # Detekt Maven Plugin

-A maven plugin that wraps the Detekt CLI.
+A maven plugin that implementing Detekt for Maven.
 It supports the same parameters as the Detekt CLI.

 ## How to use
 ### Basic configuration